Arno-Gevorgyan/Millionaire/README.md

 # Millionaire
-Who Wants to Be a Millionaire?
+# Who Wants to Be a Millionaire?
-Arnak Gevorgyan
 #############################################################

-Setup
+## Setup
-In this project I use Django Python
+# In this project I use Django Python
 The first thing to do is to clone the repository:
 $ https://github.com/Arno-Gevorgyan/Millionaire.git
 Create a virtual environment to install dependencies in and activate it: